ubednama/ChatApp/README.md

 ##

 ## Some Features:

--   Tech stack: MERN + Socket.io + TailwindCSS + Daisy UI
--   Authentication && Authorization with JWT
+-   Authentication & Authorization with JWT
 -   Real-time messaging with Socket.io
 -   Online user status (Socket.io and React Context)
 -   Global state management with Zustand
 -   Error handling both on the server and on the client
 -   Responsive UI
+-   Pretty much everything that IM has
 -   And much more!

 ### Setup .env file